HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

     </a>
 </figure>

-Problems faced:
+**Problems Faced:**

-1. Requires the standup facilitator to bring up the card on Thursday's
+1. **Reminder Management:** The standup facilitator needs to bring up the reminder card each Thursday.
-2. Sometimes, team members still end up not delivering on docs so need to remind for next week
+2. **Incomplete Contributions:** Sometimes, team members still miss their documentation tasks, requiring follow-up reminders for the next week.

 {% include donate.html %}
 {% include advertisement.html %}

 ### External Contributors

-If you have limited team members/more items to document, it might make sense to bring in external contributors to scale up the activity.

-Couple of approaches to bring in external contributors:
+When your team is small or there's a high volume of documentation, involving external contributors can help scale up the effort.

+**Approaches to Involve External Contributors:**

-- Market that they get a chance to work and learn with your team on the topic they document
+- **Promote Learning Opportunities:** Highlight the chance for them to work with your team and learn about the documented topic.
-- Incentivize external contributions by giving thank you points, thank you emails or callouts in meetings.
+- **Offer Incentives:** Recognize their contributions with thank you points, acknowledgment in emails, or shout-outs in meetings.
-- Don't fix hard deadlines for doc delivery

-Although this involves spending little bit more time with external contributors on explaining the process, walkthroughs, supporting them by providing required details etc.
+- **Avoid Hard Deadlines:** Allow flexibility in delivery to accommodate their schedules.

+**Considerations:**

+While working with external contributors may require additional time for explaining processes, providing walkthroughs, and supporting them with necessary details, it can effectively boost your documentation efforts.

 ### PRs

-- If PR's don't have README updated (depends on the change) suggest to have it done before giving approval
+- **Update README:** If a pull request (PR) does not include updates to the README (when applicable), request that the README be updated before approval.

-- If PR's need to be approved due to urgency of the change, then ask the team member to raise an issue in the repo so that it's tracked as a pending item to be worked upon later
+- **Track Pending Changes:** For urgent PRs that require immediate approval, ask the team member to raise an issue in the repository to track the pending documentation updates for later.

 {% include donate.html %}
 {% include advertisement.html %}

 ## Daily Standup

-- Assign standup facilitator or rotate it among team members every week/sprint
+- **Facilitator Assignment:** Assign a standup facilitator or rotate the role among team members weekly or per sprint.

-- Ensure quick round table of updates
-- If any team member derails the standup updates remind them to instead bring it up in the parking lot as every team member needs to first finish providing their updates
+- **Round Table Updates:** Ensure each team member gives a quick update.
+If someone starts to diverge, remind them to use the parking lot for detailed discussions to keep the standup focused.

-- Ensure standup doesn't exceed the alloted time limit
-- If any items require more discussion check with the team to see if they wish to continue in the same meeting/provide small break/ask the team member to create a dedicated meeting for further discussion etc.
+- **Time Management:** Keep the standup within the allotted time.
+If more discussion is needed, decide whether to continue, take a short break, or schedule a separate meeting.

-Also, as a team lead the daily standup is a good place to provide:
+- **Team Lead Role:** Use the standup to provide:
-- any general updates
+  - General updates
-- check status on any specific work items
+  - Status checks on specific work items
-- any specific items to be briefly discussed
+  - Brief discussions on specific topics

 ### Standup Cards

-Sometimes, people forget what they had planned to raise in the standup.

-So, I introduced a process to raise cards in the teams planner tab called `Daily Standup Items` where team members/team lead can quickly add a card with due date for discussion as and when it comes to their mind.

-Then, in the daily standup ceremony we go through these cards and the member who raised it provides updates/asks questions.
-In this way, we don't miss things to be raised in the standup.
+To keep track of topics to raise, use the Teams Planner tab to create "Daily Standup Items" cards.
+Team members and leads can add cards with due dates whenever they think of something.

+**Process:**
+- **Card Creation:** Add items to the Daily Standup Items tab as they come up.
+- **Card Review:** During the standup, review these cards and allow the creator to provide updates or ask questions.

+This method helps ensure that no important topics are missed during the standup.

 <figure>
     <a href="{{ site.url }}/assets/img/2021/12/teams-planner-card-friday-docs.png">